Balastrong/close-tabs/README.md

 - Close all open tabs without changes (from the git working tree).
 - Close all Diff Editors (Working Tree tabs).
 - Close all tabs to the left.
+- Close all tabs with the same file type or file type specified in settings.
 - Fine-grained settings to toggle which buttons are shown in the tab context menu.
 - Enable/disable the extension for pinned tabs via settings.